-VGC has supplied skilled staff and operatives to Integrated Track Team (formerly Track Partnership) for over 15 years.
+VGC has supplied skilled staff and operatives to Integrated Track Team (formerly Track Partnership) since 2003

 At any one time there will be up to 170 VGC team members working for Integrated Track Team (ITT) right across London.
 They work across the network all year round, from station improvements at Ruislip in the west to track renewal at Upminster in the east.